-Both guests suggest that Google, the world's top search engine, could proactively direct voter preferences using what they have labeled a Search Engine Manipulation Effect (SEME).
-According to Epstein, SEME is a means by which search results can be reshuffled in a manner that favors one or another candidate, or one or another viewpoint, perhaps depending on Google's views on who is best for the US or for the company.
-Epstein claims that SEME could shift political preferences up to 20 percent among undecided voters.
+Both guests suggest that Google, the world's top search engine, could proactively direct voter preferences using what they have labelled a Search Engine Manipulation Effect (SEME).
+According to Epstein, SEME is a means by which search results can be reshuffled in a manner that favours one or another candidate, or one or another viewpoint, perhaps depending on Google's views on who is best for the US or for the company.
+Epstein claims that SEME could shift political preferences up to 20 per cent among undecided voters.

-Epstein argues that search engines, including Google, could manipulate result rankings so that a candidate favored by the search engine will receive higher rankings.
+Epstein argues that search engines, including Google, could manipulate result rankings so that a candidate favoured by the search engine will receive higher rankings.

 According to Ahmad, Google's public relations department does a great job of convincing people that it "does no evil."
 That Google services are free propagates this sentiment, he notes.